cganter/SSFP_scaling/README.md

-As discussed in (link follows), steady-state free precession SSFP sequences exhibit a universal approximate scaling law with respect to B1+ variations at low to moderate flip angles.
+As discussed in (link follows), steady state free precession (SSFP) sequences exhibit a universal approximate scaling law with respect to B1+ variations at low to moderate flip angles.